HI, I'M

 Challenge: When Singapore released its 2020 census data, I wanted to dig into facets of life that may be overlooked or taken for granted, beneath the usual numbers.
 This also gave me an opportunity to learn a new web framework, Svelte.

-Outcome: A mini scrollytelling piece that explores the current reality of gender roles, marriage, and work in Singapore.
+Outcome: A mini scrollytelling piece that questions the current reality of gender roles, marriage, and work in Singapore.

 See more